vegardinho/mbp-anti-crash/README.md

-# MacBook Pro anti crash script.
+# MacBook Pro anti crash script
 ## What is it?
 - Daemon and python3 script for solving sudden crash issue of MacBook Pro models 2013-2015.
 (See https://www.reddit.com/r/mac/comments/9pyort/apple_macbook_pro_sudden_crash_fix_for_models/ for details.)
 - Based on https://www.notebookservice030.de/downloads/mbp/MBP-Anti-CrashLevel1.dmg